Advice to my Junior Self – Hairdressers Speak about Starting out in the Industry

 Wear gloves and use hand cream, otherwise you’ll have hands 10 years older than the rest of you!
 When I was really young, I dropped accountancy to be a hairdresser, even though everyone told me I was wrong.
 I thought then (and I still think now) it’s the best industry in the world.
 If I could go back, I’d tell myself to stop worrying and just do it.
 That would have saved me some sleepless nights.

 Lyndsey Ford, IdHair educator

 I was fortunate to follow the path that I believed was right for me and ended up becoming a hairdresser, but I was nineteen when I started out and lots of people thought I would be too old.
 I think it is important to follow your instinct and do what you feel is right, if I hadn’t done that all those years ago I’m not sure what I would have ended up doing.
-Also don’t be afraid to try things, you may end up creating something brilliant but you will never know if you don’t try.
+Also, don’t be afraid to try things as you may end up creating something brilliant but you will never know if you don’t try.

 Phillip Bell, artistic director at Ishoka